From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Main results

-\begin{theorem} Under the same conditions as in Theorem $\ref{perturb}$, for all $k\geq k_0$, there exist $(b_{j,l}^{(k)}),\:(\alpha_l^{(k)}),\:(a_{i,l}^{(k)}) > 0$ and $0<\eps_N\leq 1$ such that for all $0< \eps \leq \eps_N$: \begin{enumerate} \item $\norm{\cdot}_{\mathcal{H}^k_{\eps\bot}} \sim \norm{\cdot}_{H^k_{x,v}}$, independently of $\eps$, \item if $h_\eps$ is a solution of $\ref{LinBoltz}$ in $H^k_{x,v}$ with $\norm{h_{in}}_{\mathcal{H}^k_{\eps \bot}} \leq \delta'_k$ then
+\begin{theorem} Under the same conditions as in Theorem $\ref{perturb}$, for all $s\geq s_0$, there exist $(b_{j,l}^{(s)}),\:(\alpha_l^{(s)}),\:(a_{i,l}^{(s)}) > 0$ and $0<\eps_d\leq 1$ such that for all $0< \eps \leq \eps_d$: \begin{enumerate} \item $\norm{\cdot}_{\mathcal{H}^s_{\eps\bot}} \sim \norm{\cdot}_{H^s_{x,v}}$, independently of $\eps$, \item if $h_\eps$ is a solution of $\ref{LinBoltz}$ in $H^s_{x,v}$ with $\norm{h_{in}}_{\mathcal{H}^s_{\eps \bot}} \leq \delta'_s$ then

-where $\delta_k'$ and $\tau_k'$ are strictly positive constants independent of $\eps$. \end{enumerate} \end{theorem} This theorem builds up a functional that is equivalent to the standard Sobolev norm, independently of $\eps$.
-Thus, it gives us the exponential decay of the $v$-derivatives as well as the decay of the $x$-derivatives.
-However, the distorted norm used in Theorem $\ref{perturb}$ asked less control on the $v$-derivatives for the initial data, suggesting that, in the limit as $\eps$ goes to zero, almost only the $x$-variable has to be controlled to obtain existence and exponential decay.
+where $\delta_s'$ and $\tau_s'$ are strictly positive constants independent of $\eps$. \end{enumerate} \end{theorem} This theorem builds up a functional that is equivalent to the standard Sobolev norm, independently of $\eps$.
+Thus, it yields an exponential decay for the $v$-derivatives as well as for the $x$-derivatives.
+However, the distorted norm used in Theorem $\ref{perturb}$ asked less control on the $v$-derivatives for the initial data, suggesting that, in the limit as $\eps$ goes to zero, almost only the $x$-variables have to be controlled.